 How would it feel to let go of all this responsibility?

 How would it feel to let go of all the responsibility you are carrying for situations you can’t actually control, and for other people?
 How would your life, your relationships and your health improve if you risked some disapproval from others or your own guilt?

 Apart from children, or seriously unwell or vulnerable people, we are never responsible for others.
 We may be responsible to them if they genuinely need our help, but not for them, and the more we try to ‘fix’ or ‘rescue’ someone, the more entrenched they are likely to become in their belief that they can’t help themselves.

 Taking on too much responsibility can be something that goes very deep, and you may hit a fair bit of resistance, both internally, and with significant others who are used to you picking up the slack.
+It also, to a degree comes with the territory of working in education.
 But, ultimately it isn’t in anyone’s interests for you to be resentful and headed for burnout.
 Sometimes burnout is even a subconscious cry for help from people who don’t know how else to get their own needs met- don’t let that be you.